aionnetwork/aion/CONTRIBUTING.md

 ## License.

-By contributing to Aion, you agree that your contributions will be licensed under the [GPLv3 License](LICENSE).
+By contributing to Aion, you agree that your contributions will be licensed under the [MIT License](LICENSE).